WEBINAR: Neuroimaging From a Clinical MRI Perspective

-The CME credit webinar "Neuroimaging from a Clinical MRI Perspective," will explain how imaging departments can become more creative to improve workflow and maintain positive financial margins in an era of lower reimbursements and increasing utilization.
+The webinar "Neuroimaging from a Clinical MRI Perspective," explains how imaging departments can become more creative to improve workflow and maintain positive financial margins in an era of lower reimbursements and increasing utilization.
 This presentation discusses lessons learned in a clinically integrated neuroimaging/neurology practice that may be generalizable to all imaging centers.

 Statement of Purpose